- Last updated:

 Medical services and facilities

+The quality of medical services and facilities varies throughout the country.
 Medical facilities are generally good in major centres, but are usually limited or unavailable in rural areas.
+Private facilities often provide a higher level of care, which can be expensive.
 Most hospitals require up-front payment or confirmation of insurance coverage prior to commencing treatment.
+Government hospitals provide services free or at minimal cost

-Consult our page entitled Receiving Medical Care in Other Countries if you are contemplating undergoing a medical procedure in India.
+See Receiving medical care in other countries if you are contemplating undergoing a medical procedure in India.

 Keep in Mind...